 The term sports car is often used to describe a variety of vehicles on the road.
 Understanding the different types of sports cars better equips you to get what you are looking for.

-In this guide, we cover the four types of sports cars, so you better understand which is best for your needs.
-We also outline a few of the most popular from each classification, so you have an example to look at.
+In this guide, I cover the four types of sports cars so that you can better understand which is best for your needs.
+I also outline a few of the most popular from each classification so you have an example to look at.

 What Is A Sports Car?